lbds137/the-night-house/roles.md

 {%- capture roles -%}!c!roles!c!{%- endcapture -%}
 {% capture intro_note %}
 Listed below are the roles which are available in the server (with some limited exceptions, such as automatically managed bot integration roles).
-Some of these roles may be self-assigned via the {% include atoms/roles/text.html text=roles %} channel, while others require staff intervention (such as the Adult, Polemicist, and Nudist roles).
+Some of these roles may be self-assigned via the {% include atoms/roles/text.html text=roles %} channel, while others require staff intervention (e.g. the Nudist role).

 For the roles that **can** be self assigned, the mechanism for self assignment entails clicking on an emoji reaction in the {% include atoms/roles/text.html text=roles %} channel.